chalos/vm_note/chap3_processVM.md

 #### True SMC

-- remove SMC code from prevent it to execute
+- remove SMC code from prevent it to execute by idiom recognition
+  - modify instruction immediate value
+  - immediate value loaded from source image

 #### Self-reference code